 “Yeah, thanks, I’m, well not good, but I’ll manage.”

 “As soon as we are done here, you are goin to go see a doctor, no argument, on Jakobs tab.
 Now where in the tarnation are they hidin those workers.” he said looking around.

-‘That’s it’ She thought ‘Keep talking, distract yourself from the pain, and failure, you can stew on them latter, for now keep pressing forward.’
+‘That’s it’ She thought ‘Keep talking, distract yourself from the pain, and failure, you can stew on them later, for now keep pressing forward.’

 She moved back to the ruined doorway and after peeking around to make sure the coast was clear, headed inside at a jog.
 As they approached the door that Gaige believed would lead to the main offices she asked “So how many of these cough these, whatever you wanna call ums have you two got?”

 “I myself have only taken out three, but your friend here has six.
 Why?”